austinmp/interview-modules/README.md

 # interview-modules
-📦 A collection of useful javascript data structures and classes that the language lacks.
+📦 A collection of useful javascript data structures and classes I wrote that are not inlcuded in the standard library.